 Save Money on Views

 While scanning London's skyline from The Shard and the London Eye can make a dent on your finances (especially when traveling as a family), there are many ways to soak up spectacular views without draining your wallet.
 Pre-book tickets for the Sky Garden and you can enjoy jaw-dropping London vistas free of charge.
-Or head up to the top of the One New Change shopping centre and take in the rooftop views over St Paul's Cathedral.
+Or head up to the top of the One New Change shopping centre and take in the rooftop views of St Paul's Cathedral.
 For a bit of fresh air, take a trip to Primrose Hill and walk to the top of the hill for wide-angle views of the skyline.

 04 of 05